nellshamrell/Dev4Ops4Dev/005_ruby.md

   $ mkdir ~/.chef
 ```

-Then create and open a file within that directory:
+Then create and open a file within that directory with your editor of choice:

 ```bash
   $ sudo vim ~/.chef/knife.rb